twangodev/cs61bl-guide/docs/index.md

 If you found this guide helpful, please consider starring the [GitHub repository](https://github.com/twangodev/cs61bl-guide) and sharing it with others.

-If you request any information is incorrect, missing, or removed, please submit a pull request or open an issue.
+If you notice that any information is incorrect, missing, or removed, please submit a pull request or open an issue.